mojtaba-amiri/Elinium.Util/readme.md

 ```
  good point is you don't need to define ViewHolders. demo app has an example on how to use it.

+- ## EActivity : a base activity that handles layout initialization using annotation. you can specify options like fullscreen, noTitle, transparent in @layout annotation.

+- ## EFragment : a base fragment that is ViewModel-aware and also handles layout init using annotation.

 - ## Get rid of register/unregister receivers.
 Use @OnBroadcastReceived
 This is useful when you want to register broadcast receiver for different actions.
 For instance if you want to do something when bluetooth state changes, you just need to set annotation for the function: